 Accommodation: El Caseron de los Trastamara

-We do a van transfer from Aranjuez to Buitrago.
-At arrival, you can visit the Picasso museum and after you bike self guided to Rascafría.
+You will have a van transfer from Aranjuez to Buitrago.
+Upon arrival, you can visit the Picasso museum and after you ride to Rascafría.

 Today’s route follows the Lozoya Valley along the southern flanks of the Sierra de Guadarrama mountain range to the town of Rascafría, home of the El Paular Monastery, founded in the fourteenth century.
 The monastery’s architecture reflects the mishmash of cultures which have invaded this part of the country – everything from Gothic to Baroque.